-Today, we are going to talk about one of the most important truths when it comes to encouraging others, a truth that will help us set the foundation for all the other conversations we’re going to have.
+Hi, my friends.
+Today, we are going to talk about one of the most important truths when it comes to encouraging others, and I just want it to help us set the foundation for all the other conversations we’re going to have.

 Are you ready?
 Here we go: we can’t encourage everybody.

 I would love to make and send a card to every person I know who is having a hard day or going through a difficult season.
 I would love to be able to pick up groceries and make meals and watch kids and drive people to appointments… but I can’t.
 I literally can’t do it all.
 And you can’t either.

 That’s why we have to prayerfully discern who God is inviting us to reach out to.

 Today, I’m going to share with you some general principles that God has guided me to.
 I encourage you to listen, and then ask God to show you who He wants you to focus on when it comes to caring for those who are hurting.

 First, I am actively focused on how to encourage those in my inner circle.
 My inner circle consists of those who are in my household or those I’m especially close to.

 It’s not just a matter of encouraging them when they are having a hard day, but reaching out to spur them on and lighten their load as I am able.